refinedev/refine/documentation/blog/2022-07-21-admin-panel-with-materialui-and-strapi.md

 :::tip
-The default timeout period setted to 5000ms.
+The default timeout period set to 5000ms.
 You can change it by setting `undoableTimeout` property to the `<Refine>` component.
 :::

 <br/>